mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Variables in Go have the following characteristics:

-- mutable unless defined with `const`
+- mutable unless primitive and defined with `const`
 - block-scoped within functions, so those in inner scopes can shadow those in outer scopes
 - package-level variables are local to the package